exp-is/.github/profile/README.md

 For owners, managers, and solopreneurs:
 Do you manage any underutilized resources?
 I bet you do: be that a space, your time, equipment, or even a city full of untold stories...
 Don’t you want to unleash the potential value of the resources that you already have?

 EXP.OS is a platform of travel technology solutions that bridges physical spaces with digital user interfaces to unleash the potential of underutilized real estate, human capital, cultural, and historical resources.
-EXP.OS comes in 3 modules, including: CORE, REM, and ARTEFACTS..
+EXP.OS comes in 3 modules, including: CORE, REM, and ARTEFACTS.